Ntonie37/Mzati-House-Rental-Platform/README.md

 Follow the installation instructions provided for your operating system.
 Project Files:

-Download or  the Mzati House Rental Platform project from this repository link.
+Download or  the Mzati House Rental Platform project from this repository link :  https://github.com/Ntonie37/Mzati-House-Rental-Platform.git

 Installation Steps:
 Extract Project: